apache/fury-site/docs/specification/xlang_implementation_guide.md

 validate the complete concrete hierarchy so field hiding below the boundary cannot redirect a generated getter or setter to another slot.

-Every non-ignored `final` or `late final` field must be initialized by a statically proven identity flow:
+Every included `final` or `late final` field must be initialized by a statically proven identity flow:

 ```text